louiswalch/Wordpress-Theme-Framework/README.md

 ### Directory Structure

 By default, the framework is configured for the following organization.
-Most are optional based on what aspects of the system you are using.
-Paths relative to your theme root.
+Paths relative to your theme root and can be changed through the framework `config.php` file.

 - `_framework/`
     - `assets/` *Login, Dashboard & Editor CSS files.*